MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-connector-registry-settings.md

 title: Registry settings for the Rights Management connector - AIP
 description: Information about the registry settings on servers using the RMS connector.
 The recommended method to configure these settings is to use the server configuration tool for Microsoft RMS connector.
-author: mlottner
+author: batamig
-ms.author: mlottner
+ms.author: bagol
 manager: rkarlin
 ms.date: 11/30/2019
-ms.topic: conceptual
+ms.topic: how-to
 ms.collection: M365-security-compliance
 ms.service: information-protection
 ms.assetid: ed3e9a3d-0f7c-4abc-9d0b-aa3b18403d39